enkaidu-dev/enkaidu/NOTES.md

 - [ ] Write test specs
 - [ ] Document the code classes (viz. fix `ops lint` warnings)
-- [ ] Add a tool to save an image where the provided image is in the `data:` base-64-encoded form
-- [ ] Does OpenAI protocol support input/output schema?
 - [ ] Setup GH action to build Linux and macOS binaries
 - [ ] Figure out `curl` and `bash` installation script
+- [x] Add a tool to save an image where the provided image is in the `data:` base-64-encoded form
+- [x] Does OpenAI protocol support input/output schema?
+The `parameters` value is a JSON schema (i.e. input), but non

 ### MCPC

-- [ ] Support more complex JSON schema for tool properties to support some MCP servers (e.g. Pixel Lab)
 - [ ] Figure out how to support oAuth2 based authorization
 - [ ] Detect when MCP connection needs to be reset; there are some rules for this.
 - [ ] Find a canonical server to run locally to test the protocol better
-- [ ] Figure out how to improve MCP transport responsiveness.
+- [x] Figure out how to improve MCP transport responsiveness.
 The MCP Inspector seems be deal with HTTP streaming much more responsively.
 My implementation, which needs `io.skip_to_end` after handling every response, seems sluggish.
+- [x] Support more complex JSON schema for tool properties to support some MCP servers (e.g. Pixel Lab)
 - [x] Support optional transport type when using MCP servers, to choose between `auto`, `legacy`, and `http`.
 - [x] Support the deprecated SSE transport 'cuz there are so many servers out there.
 - [x] Support MCP server authentication using bearer token